geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

   function optional parameters, optional paramters in typescript

 ---
 TypeScript is a superset of JavaScript that has climbed up in [popularity](https://trends.google.com/trends/explore?date=today%205-y&q=%2Fm%2F0n50hxv) in the past few years.
-In this post, we will learn how to use optional parameters in Typescirpt functions, let’s get started!
+In this post, we will learn how to use optional parameters in TypeScript functions, let’s get started!

 <img class="center" loading="lazy" src="/images/typescript-optional-parameters/01typescript-optional-parameters.jpg" title="TypeScript optional parameters with example code" alt="TypeScript optional parameters with example code">